Jægersborg Dyrehave: Dyrehavsbakken

-Dyrehavsbakken (colloquially Bakken and literally in English "The Deer Park's Hill") is the world's oldest existing amusement park.
+Dyrehavsbakken (colloquially Bakken and literally in English "The Deer Park's Hill") is the world's oldest existing amusement park and still an immensely popular destination.

 Kirsten Piils Kilde

 Kirsten Piils Kilde (Kirsten Piil's Spring) was discovered in 1583 by Kirsten Piil about whom little is known.
-Legend states Kirsten was a pious woman, who, through her devotion, gave the spring curative powers, which made it a place of pilgrimage for the sick who would come to drink the water.
+Tradition has it that Kirsten was a pious woman, who, through her devotion, gave the spring curative powers, which made it a place of pilgrimage for the sick who would come to drink the water.

 Peter Lieps Hus

 Peter Lieps Hus (Peter Liep's House) is now a well-known restaurant.
 It is named after Dyrehaven's first sharpshooter, Peter Liep.
-The house was originally called Kildehuset (Spring house) and is thought to have been to be built towards the end of the 18th century.
+The house was originally called Kildehuset (The Spring House) and is thought to have been to be built towards the end of the 18th century.
 In the 1860s a two-storey extension was added that gave the house a clumsy appearance.
 Peter Liep took over the building in 1888.
-In September 1915 the house burned to the ground, but it was reconstructed by 1916.
-In 1928 the house burned down again.
-It was rebuilt to a different design, basically as it can be seen today.
+In September 1915 the house burned to the ground, but it was reconstructed the next year.
+In 1928 the house burned down again and was rebuilt to a different design, basically as it can be seen today.
 After some years a pavilion and toilets were added.
 Visitor numbers consistently rose (the house had already achieved a good reputation as a restaurant by the end of the 19th century).
 In 1952 a fire again broke out in the house.
-The fire was extinguished before it did any major damage: a hole was burned in the thatched roof, but later the same day the extensions caught fire and burned down, and only the main farmhouse was able to be saved.
+The fire was extinguished before it did any major damage: a hole was burned in the thatched roof, but later the same day the extensions caught fire and burned down.
+Only the main farmhouse was salvable.
 The extensions were rebuilt in 1954 and a new pavilion added in 1960.
 All these buildings are today known under the collective name "Peter Lieps Hus", though the house is very different from the house Peter Liep lived in on the same spot.